tbcgit/cleanbar/README.md

 ## Running CleanBar

-You can use one of our FASTQ examples in the GitHub repository for testing, for example ``Atrandi_1k.fq``.
-The command for running the CleanBar is simple:
+Here we show how to run CleanBar using one of our example FASTQ files, Atrandi_1k.fq.
+The command is simple: it starts with ./CB, followed by the barcode list file barcodes.txt, and then your input FASTQ file:

 ````
 ./CB barcodes.txt Arandi_1k.fq